 A great guide to help you get started in the field of accessibility: understanding disabilities, laws, guidelines, planning, testing and evaluating accessibility, etc. This book will demystify a few concepts for you before you can jump into the whole ARIA WCAG complexity.

 The second book of Mike Monteiro focuses on the topic of “how to make design decisions”.
 Mike demystifies the design process and helps you better communicate with clients, stakeholders, team members and make the whole collaboration process go smoother.

-Some of my favorite editors for design and technical books
+My favorite editors for design and technical books

 I tend to love the format of most books from A Book Apart because they are small, practical, easy to read and well formatted on my Kindle.
 Smashing Library has a also a great selection of ebook, and the Smashing books are always a delight to read.
-There also used to be the Five Simple Steps editions who specialised on small practical books.
-They closed but you can still find some of the books on other sites.

 Stay informed when I publish new articles and save some precious time on content curation.
 Join a select group of developers, designers, UX researchers and agencies who also get exclusive resources and discounts along the year.